golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 * The HP7475A plotter uses HP "S Style" Fiber Tip Plotter Pens, and can accommodate pens made for the: 7090, 7220A, 7221 A, 7225A, 7440 HP Colorpro, 7470A, 7475A, 7550A, 7550B, 7570 HP Draftpro, 7580A, 7585A, 7586A, 7595A, 7595B, 7596A, 7596B, 7599A, 9872A, HP Draftmaster I, II, MX, RX, SX, HP Draftpro DXL (7575A); and the  Roland DPX, DXY, and GRX Series.
 * This [YouTube video](https://www.youtube.com/watch?v=h-oj4HrTH14) shows a method for refilling the ink in a vintage pen.
-* Some experts, such as Paul Rickards, have [cut the case of their HP7475A](https://twitter.com/paulrickards/status/696067774469271552) in order to allow taller pens.
 * Various persons have developed 3D-printed adapters to allow modern pens in the HP7475A:
 	* [thing:227985](https://www.thingiverse.com/thing:227985)
 	* [thing:2955469](https://www.thingiverse.com/thing:2955469)